omelhus/business-nxt-webhooks/README.md

 - Follow this guide on how to set up your AWS account: https://sst.dev/guide.html
 - Computer with (at least) Node18 installed
 - Install pnpm using `npm i -g pnpm`
 - SST Ion runs on macOS, Linux and WSL.
+You'll need one of those.
+I used WSL during the development of this example.
 - VS Code

 ## Getting started